ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 ### Tiny matrices and vectors

+"Tiny" could mean any of the following:

+* It's cheaper to pass the object by value than by pointer.

+* Function call or error checking overhead is significant.

+* The objects fit in registers or cache; memory bandwidth no longer limits performance.

 The BLAS interface is not optimal for solving tiny problems as fast as possible, for the following reasons: